-15. My film was originally released in another country, and/or the dialogue in my film is in a foreign language, not English.
+11. My film was originally released in another country, and/or the dialogue in my film is in a foreign language, not English.
 Shouldn't I submit it for the International Feature Film Award instead of General Entry?
-All entries for the International Feature Film Award must be submitted through the country of origin by a specially appointed committee.
-Individual filmmakers cannot submit films in the International Feature Film Award category.
+All entries for the International Feature Film Award must be submitted through the country of origin by a specially appointed committee or representative.
 However, motion pictures from all countries may be eligible for the General Entry awards (Rule 2 and Rule 3), as long as they satisfy the requirements of the other applicable rules and contain English-language subtitles if released in a foreign language.

-16. What advertisements are required?
+12. What advertisements are required?